-Plumber’s putty can come in handy for many problem areas for plumbing.
-It provides a waterproof seal that you can use around sink drains, taps, etc. The great thing about it is easy to apply and remove whenever needed.
+Plumber’s putty can help with many plumbing problems.
+It provides a waterproof seal around sink drains, taps, etc. The great thing is that it is easy to apply and remove.

-If you have ever removed a tap from a sink or a sink drain and uncovered some clay-like residue under the bottom of the faucet’s body, that’s probably plumbers putty, otherwise known as plumbers sealant.
+If you have ever removed a tap from a sink or a sink drain and uncovered some clay-like residue under the bottom of the faucet’s body, that’s probably plumber putty, otherwise known as plumber sealant.
 Coming across a dried plumber’s putty in your sink drain is standard, so you must learn how to remove it.
-Then you can replace plumbing fixtures cleanly without putting new plumber’s putty over old putty.
+Then, you can replace plumbing fixtures cleanly without putting the new plumber’s putty over the old putty.

 Need a Plumbing Service?